 As previously mentioned, obtaining trust is vital in building a relationship with a client.
 This trust will take your business to the next level, guaranteed.
 If your clients trust you with their money, they will spend more money with you rather than leaving to find a new PPC consultant.

 By maintaining quality customer service and an even better ROI, your client will most likely amp up their ad spend.
-The more the clients spend on their advertisements, the more profit in your pocket (especially if you use the recommended percentage route upon selecting your payment method).
+The more the clients spend on their advertisements, the higher PPC consultant rates, the more profit in your pocket (especially if you use the recommended percentage route upon selecting your payment method).

 Now, it’s Your Turn